 Message from the Vice Provost

-The Office of Global Programs is charged with furthering the global engagement goals of the university.
+Penn State Global is charged with furthering the global engagement goals of the university.
 We do this with nearly 100 full-time employees located at Penn State campuses across Pennsylvania.
 This office is a vibrant and exciting place to work for those interested in pursuing careers in international education.
 Our portfolio is vast; we lead the university’s strategic international partnership efforts, provide immigration advising services to Penn State’s international students and scholars, administer all of Penn State’s Education Abroad programs, and provide innovative leadership programs and services to international undergraduate students.

 Global Programs Across the Commonwealth